tamckean/code_challenge/README.md

 # Corteva Code Challenge

 ## Solution response Document
-A solution response document has been provided that outlines the answer ro each problem.
+A solution response document has been provided that outlines the answer to each problem.
 It is intended as a summary document and is supported by additional data in this readmme files that is spcific to set and execution of the solution.

 ## Problem #1 - Data Model
 ### Summary of Solution